-CODE_OF_CONDUCT.rst The Code of Conduct outlines the behavior expected from participants of your project.
+CODE\OF\CONDUCT.rst The Code of Conduct outlines the behavior expected from participants of your project.
 It is adapted from the Contributor Covenant, version 2.0.

-LICENSE.rst This file contains the text of the MIT license, a simple permissive license.
+LICENSE.rst This file contains the text of your project's license.

 Note: The files above are also rendered on GitHub and PyPI.
 Keep them in plain reStructuredText, without Sphinx extensions.